Why dental hygiene?

 Our care: Dr. Farmer can treat your gum disease with periodontal therapy, which provides a deep clean below and along the gum line, removing the bacteria that is causing the infection and then smoothing the tooth root, so it’s harder for the bacteria to take hold.
 Plus, we provide you with advice on how to keep your gums and smile healthy.

-If you experience migraines, jaw pain, ear pain, neck pain, or shoulder pain, you may be suffering with temporomandibular joint disorder.
+If you experience migraines, jaw pain, ear pain, neck pain, or shoulder pain, you may be suffering from temporomandibular joint disorder.
 This relates to issues with the joints in your jaw.

 Our care: At our office we use a non-invasive diagnostic aid called joint vibration analysis and jaw tracking to visually see on a computer screen what is going on.
 We then use a number of modern technologies to prevent jaw pain.

 Why dental implants?
 If you need to replace a single missing tooth, a few missing teeth, or all of your teeth, then dental implants could work for you.

 Our care: A titanium dental “tooth root” is implanted in the jaw bone by Dr. Willamson and left to heal for a few months.
 Then we place either a crown, a bridge, or dentures, and you have a complete and functional smile once again.
 Dental implants help to restore your ability to chew and bite naturally, which encourages healthy nutrition.
 Because we do both phases of implantation - surgical and cosmetic - right here in our office, you don't have the inconvenience of being sent to another office for any part of your treatment.

 It’s crucial to restore your smile when you’ve lost teeth.
 Our Wichita, KS dentist offers immediate, conventional, and implant-supported dentures to fit all needs.